daniel-nagy/md-data-table/README.md

 | :--------| :------- | :---------- |
 | text     | `String` | The pagination label. |
 | of       | `String` | The 'of' in 'x - y of z'. |

+If the function assigned to the `md-triger` attribute returns a promise, a loading indicator will be displayed.

 ### Row Selection